ArunAaryan/CoronaInfoTracker/README.md

 # CoronaInfoTracker
-This project is hosted at publicinfo.herokuapp.com Project's is to provide information About Covid-19 Cases in india.
+This project is no longer maintained.
+Project's is to provide information About Covid-19 Cases in india.